kabinud/FFUBER/README.md

 ### For Drivers
 1. Toggle "I can drive others" in dashboard
 2. Set availability status when ready to drive
-3. Receive notifications for ride requests in your groups
+3. **View Available Requests**: See all ride requests in your groups with full details
-4. Offer rides with estimated arrival time
-5. Update ride status (picked up, completed)
+4. **Review Request Details**: Check pickup/destination, passenger count, distance, and notes
+5. **Accept Requests**: Click "Accept" to immediately claim a ride (exclusive lock)
+6. **Cancel Acceptance**: Use "Cancel Acceptance" if you need to back out
+7. **Update Ride Status**: Mark rides as picked up or completed

 ### Group Management
 - **Create Group**: Generate unique 8-character invite code